How To Get A Minimalist Book Collection

 I decided to keep the books I truly loved, and I realised that there were only a few books I loved.
 Once I had donated all the other books it became apparent to me which books meant a lot to me, it was a no-brainer to keep those.
 They were:

-The benefits of decluttering books
+The benefits of a minimalist book collection

 - I could see my treasured books displayed to their full advantage.